Trump Consistently Bends Reality, Sells His Narrative In Interviews For Woodward Book

 Woodward quotes a subsequent interview on March 19, wherein Trump says: "I always wanted to play it down.
 I still like playing it down, because I don't want to create a panic."

 Where did Woodward get these arresting statements?
-They were part of a series of interviews Trump granted the venerable journalist from The Washington Post — a total of 17 in all, stretching from December 2019 to late July of this year.
+They were part of a series of interviews Trump granted the venerable journalist from The Washington Post — a total of 17 in all, stretching from December to late July.

 Was there no one in Trump's communications office to question this commitment of the president's time?
 Who but Trump could have arranged 17 interviews with a man who had written critically of eight presidents, including an earlier book characterizing Trump as unprepared and unfit for his office, a national disaster waiting to happen?